Quantum counterfactuality with identical particles: Discussion and Conclusion

+The key commonality among the TF-QKD protocols (including modified SNS) and DPS QKD is that they employ optical fields, with single-photon interference and single-photon measurement, rather than single-photons per se.

+\paragraph{Limitations and future prospects.} Certain limitations in the proposal may be pointed out.
+One is the difficulty in engineering the filtering operation to realize the ideal `IFM-by-proxy'.
+Another is that its diagnostic capacity (as in the context of Fig. \ref{fig:ifm3}) may suffer from multiple practical factors that undermine the counterfactual effect.

-It is known that multiphoton, linear interference can be the basis of a powerful, albeit non-universal, model of quantum computing, since it can be used to sample a probability distribution that is known to be hard to calculate.
-In particular, the distribution requires calculating the permanent of a matrix based on the unitary that describes a multiport interferometer used for the interference, a problem known to be \#P-hard \cite{aaronson2011computational}.
-By contrast, the single-photon interference that leads to IFM-by-proxy is not expected to give a greater than quadratic speedup, as in Grover search \cite{bennett1997strengths}, since it can be described by first-quantization principles.
+A foundational question opened up by our work would be that of the fermionic counterpart of the IFM-by-proxy.
+Furthermore, it is known that multiphoton, linear interference can be the basis of a powerful, albeit non-universal, model of quantum computing that can efficiently solve the boson sampling problem, which is known to be \#P-hard \cite{aaronson2011computational}.
+By contrast, the single-photon interference that leads to IFM-by-proxy is not expected to give a greater-than-quadratic speedup, as in Grover search \cite{bennett1997strengths}, since it can be described by first-quantization principles.

+While the present work introduces a combination of counterfactuality with indistinguishability, one may consider other nonclassical features of quantum mechanics that may be so combined.
+Here we may mention a recent work that studies the effect of quantum Cheshire cat dynamics on counterfactual communication \cite{aharonov2021dynamical}.

 \acknowledgements